Joint Expedition Against Franklin: Background

-Acting on Union picket intelligence of the Confederate's position in Franklin, both Generals Peck and Dix felt that it would be wiser to wait on the joint assault.
+Acting on Union picket intelligence of the Confederates' position in Franklin, both Generals Peck and Dix felt that it would be wiser to wait on the joint assault.
 However, because Dix's messenger arrived five hours late, Commander Flusser never received word that the former's forces were delaying "until about the 10th".
 Peck did however order a reconnaissance mission be undertaken in the area; at 9:00 p.m. on October 2, Colonel Spear left Suffolk with 1,300 soldiers, one artillery section, and orders to survey Franklin and determine the extent of the Confederate forces south of Suffolk.